Shouldibuyacat/canmet-coop-resources/README.md

 # canmet-coop-resources
-A place to store scripts, documents, and completed tasks for other Canmet employees to access easily.
+A place to store scripts, data, spreadsheets, documents, and completed tasks for other Canmet employees to access easily.